kanchan1427/daily-blogs/README.md

 **Date : 14-May-2022**

-## Exploring CRM module in erpnext
+## Exploring CRM module in ErpGuru

- Today I am working on CRM module in erpnext.CRM helps you track business Opportunities from Leads and Customers, send them Quotations, and book Sales Orders.CRM has various terms like Lead, sales, reports, setup, marketing, article.
+ Today I am working on CRM module in ErpGuru.CRM helps you track business Opportunities from Leads and Customers, send them Quotations, and book Sales Orders.CRM has various terms like Lead, sales, reports, setup, marketing, article.
 I will explore all these terms.

  In CRM under the sales section we have